RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 Forecasts were generated for the test period using both **Baseline** and **Advanced** Prophet models.
 Below are sample future sales forecasts for the **Beverages** product family:

 ### Baseline Model
-The **Baseline Model** was able to capture the general trend and weekly seasonality but showed limitations in handling sudden drops and promotional effects.
+The Baseline Model was able to capture the **general trend** and **weekly seasonality** but showed limitations in handling sudden drops and promotional effects.

 <img width="886" height="555" alt="image" src="https://github.com/user-attachments/assets/996ba821-5fc6-4b72-a5fe-1fb41e5be1f5" />

 ### Advanced Model
-The **Advanced Model** produced more accurate and stable forecasts by better incorporating promotions, store-specific patterns, and external factors.
+The Advanced Model produced **more accurate** and **stable forecasts** by better incorporating promotions, store-specific patterns, and external factors.

 <img width="1034" height="547" alt="image" src="https://github.com/user-attachments/assets/86fafa2f-4df8-4d62-a8ee-63093326110c" />

 ---

 ## Results
-The **Advanced Model** significantly outperformed the **Baseline Model** by delivering more accurate forecasts, particularly for high-volume families.
-As shown in the plot below for Beverages, it better captured promotional spikes, weekly seasonality, and store-level variations through the inclusion of `promotions`, `store_nbr`, and external data (stores, transactions, and oil prices), while the Baseline Model struggled with volatility.
+The **Advanced Model significantly outperformed the Baseline Model** by delivering more accurate forecasts, particularly for high-volume families.
+As shown in the plot below for Beverages, it better captured **promotional spikes**, **weekly seasonality**, and store-level variations through the inclusion of `promotions`, `store_nbr`, and external data (stores, transactions, and oil prices), while the Baseline Model struggled with volatility.

 <img width="1031" height="470" alt="image" src="https://github.com/user-attachments/assets/c61de545-6310-43cb-87c8-0a1912d2c58e" />

 ---

 ## Conclusion
-This project demonstrates that while a **Baseline** Prophet model using `date`, `product family`, and `holidays` captures core trends and seasonality effectively, the **Advanced Model** significantly improves forecasting accuracy by incorporating `promotions`, `store_nbr`, and external data sources.
+This project demonstrates that while the **Baseline Prophet model** captures core trends and seasonality effectively, the **Advanced Model significantly improves forecasting accuracy** by incorporating `promotions`, `store_nbr`, and external data sources.